Follow the Falls Trail at High Falls State Park, hiking a double loop to beautiful views of a series of enormous, thundering waterfalls near Macon.

 PACK:our Osprey day pack and our hiking gear list

 High Falls State Park is a popular warm-weather outdoor destination, well-loved for its glassy lake, broad spillway dam and an enormous, multi-tiered waterfall.
 Nestled in a shady forest just north of Macon, the Towaliga River tumbles through the park, churning in whitewater and free-falling cascades over massive rocks and boulders.
 And while these incredible falls are partially visible from the park’s bridge, the views are much more impressive from the Falls Trail, our favorite hike in the park.

-The High Falls Trail follows the waterfall’s northeastern edge, descending into a rocky, boulder-filled forest.
-The trail hikes a double loop, exploring the waterfall-filled Towaliga River south of the High Falls State Park dam before looping through a shady forest.
-It’s a beautiful, moderately challenging but short-distance trail that’s a must-hike in the Macon area.
+This ultra-scenic adventure explores the river’s eastern banks, descending into a rocky, boulder-filled forest.
+The hike follows a double loop, exploring the shore of the waterfall-filled river before looping through a shady forest.
+It’s a beautiful, moderately challenging route, and the spectacular views make this one of our all-time favorite hikes near Macon.

 Falls Trail at High Falls State Park: the hike